Parallelize Single-Site Dynamics up to Dobrushin Criterion: A Locally-Iterative Algorithm for Simulating Markov Chain

-\begin{proof}[Proof of \Cref{lemma:round-depth-bound}] A key observation is that, in the $r$-th iteration, the neighborhood configuration $\tau\in Q^{N_v^+}$ constructed in \Cref{alg:line:neighborhood-config} for resolving an update $(v,i)$ satisfies that for every $u\in N_v^+$, $\tau_u= \CurConfig{\widehat{X}}{\ell-1}{u}[j_u]$, where either $(u,j_u)\prec (v,i)$ (and hence $\dep(u,j_u)\le\dep(v,i)$) or $j_u=0$.
-Intuitively, this observation simply says that every spin in the neighborhood configuration $\tau$ for resolving an update $(v,i)$ either results from a previous update or is part of the initial configuration.
+\begin{proof}[Proof of \Cref{lemma:round-depth-bound}] A key observation is that in the $r$-th iteration, the neighborhood configuration $\tau\in Q^{N_v^+}$ constructed in \Cref{alg:line:neighborhood-config} for resolving an update $(v,i)$ satisfies the following: for every $u\in N_v^+$, $\tau_u= \CurConfig{\widehat{X}}{\ell-1}{u}[j_u]$, where either $(u,j_u)\prec (v,i)$ (and hence $\dep(u,j_u)\le\dep(v,i)$) or $j_u=0$.
+Intuitively, this observation indicates that every spin in the neighborhood configuration $\tau$ for resolving an update $(v,i)$ either results from a previous update or is part of the initial configuration.